 Redensyl, Capixyl and Procapil Combination

-However, it seems like there are nowadays a number of compounded products on the market that include more than one of these four ingredients.
+It seems like there are a growing number of compounded products on the market that include more than one of these four ingredients.
 I list some of these “combo” products later in this post.
-You can get both serums and shampoos containing these combination ingredients.
+You can get both serums and hair loss shampoos containing these combination ingredients.

-Last month, a reader e-mailed me a link to a 2019 Turkish study that analyzed Redensyl plus Capixyl plus Procapil (“RCP”) combination topical hair loss treatment.
-The surprising conclusion was that it grew more hair in users than topical 5% Minoxidil.
+Last month, a reader e-mailed me a link to a 2019 Turkish study that analyzed a Redensyl plus Capixyl plus Procapil (“RCP”) combination topical hair loss treatment.
+The surprising conclusion was that the RCP serum grew more hair in users than topical 5% Minoxidil.
 One of the before and after photos with clear new hair growth is pasted below.